MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 * 200G of local storage
 * 10 CPUs

-You can use the spades script as a template.
+You can use the spades script as a template, but remember to modify all the necessary parts.

 ### MAG QC with CheckM2